annassanchez/elementsofai/part01_introduction_to_ai/introduction.md

 Apply the Bayes rule to calculate the **posteior offs for rain** having observed clouds in the morning in Helsinki.
 <br>As we calculated above, the prior odds for rain is **206/159** and the likelihood ratio for observing clouds is **9**.
 <br>Give your results in the for of odds, xx:yy, where xx and yy are numbers (note that xx and yy does **not** mean that the numbers shouldhave two digits each).
 Remember that when multiplying odds, you should only mutiply the numerator (the xx part).
 For example, if you multiple the odds 5:3 by 5, the result is 25:3.
 Give the answer without simplifying the expresion even if both sides have a common factor.

+1854:159 - Correct.
+The prior odds are 206:159.
+The likelihood ratio is 9, so we get the posterior odds for rain given clouds to be 9 × 206:159 = 1854:159.
+So in the long run, on the days when we observe clouds in the morning, we can expect 1854 rainy days for every 159 rainless days, which is about the same as 12 rainy days for one rainless day.
+If we wanted to express this as a probability (even though this was not the question), we could use the formula x / (x+y) to get the value 1854 / (1854+159) which is about 0.92, or about 92% chance of rain when there are clouds in the morning.
+Better take an umbrella.

 ### The Bayes rule iun practice: breast cancer screening.
 Our first realistic application is a classical example using the Bayes rule, namely medical diagnosis.
 This example also illustrates a common bias in dealing with uncertain information called the base-rate fallacy.
 <br>![](images/7_2.svg)